NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

    :alt: kaguya_intrinsics_opt_example

    The reprojection errors (``pointmap.csv``) before (top) and after (bottom) refinement of distortion.
-Clean matches (no outliers) were used.
+Some outliers are still visible but are harmless.
    It can be seen that many red vertical patterns are now much attenuated (these correspond to individual image edges).
 On the right some systematic errors are seen (due to the search range in stereo chosen here being too small and some ridges having been missed).
 Those do not affect the optimization.
 Using